 Private Tour

-Egypt Best Vacations offer guided tours to the Catacombs of Kom El-Shoqafa, often as part of a larger Alexandria city tour.
+Egypt Best Vacations offers guided tours to the Catacombs of Kom El-Shoqafa.
+These tours are often part of a larger Alexandria city tour.
 These tours include entrance fees, transportation and a knowledgeable tour guide.
 Check out our

 Tips for Visiting

-In conclusion, the Catacombs of Kom El-Shoqafa are not just a historical site; they are a testament to Alexandria’s enduring legacy.
+In conclusion, the Catacombs of Kom El-Shoqafa are more than a historical site.
+They show Alexandria’s lasting legacy.
 They remind us of the city’s importance as a cultural and intellectual hub in the ancient world.
-So, make sure to include this remarkable site in your travel itinerary and experience the hidden depths of Alexandria’s history firsthand.
+So, be sure to add this remarkable site to your travel plans.
+Visit it and experience the hidden depths of Alexandria’s history firsthand.